andrewdotg/ecosystemCondition/02-overview.Rmd

 # Overview of indicators {-}

+*_Lacking content_*
+The idea of this page is to give a quick overview of the available indicators, and to possibly present the Norwegian fact sheets for each.
+For now this page is just an example what it could look like.

 ## Areal av isbreer / Glacier area {-}
 This indicator reflects the relative loss of glacial area between tha last climatic normal persion and today.